-Music in the operating theatre may not be safe: Study
+Music in the operating theater may not be safe: Study

 “Music in the operating theatre can interfere with team communication, but is seldom recognized as a potential safety hazard,” said the study, published on Wednesday in the Journal of Advanced Nursing.